Gods of Ancient Egypt – Thoth

 Roles and Duties: Thoth is the patron of scribes, creator of language, and associated with reasoning, the moon, and the calendar.
 He plays a vital role in funerary rites, judgment in the afterlife, and purification rituals.

 Mythology: Thoth is integral to creation myths, including the separation of Nut and Geb, the creation of the 365-day year, and the restoration of Horus’s moon eye.
-He also appears in the “Book of the Heavenly Cow,” “Book of the Dead,” and other funerary texts.
+He also appears in the “Book of the Heavenly Cow” and the “Book of the Dead,” as well as other funerary texts.

 Centers of Worship: Major worship sites include Hermopolis Magna, Sumenu, Dakka, and Memphis.
 He is associated with temples and rituals across Egypt and Nubia.